Should you even get a credit card?

 Debt, debt and more debt

-It is literally so easy to swipe a tiny plastic card — trust me.
-It's easier than anything in the world, especially when your credit limit is much higher than what you have in the bank.
+It is so easy to swipe a tiny plastic card — trust me.
+It’s easier than anything in the world, especially when your credit limit is much higher than what you have in the bank.
 Without thought, you can rack up an unspeakable amount of debt in just a few months.
-And if you're an impulse shopper like me, this can be a huge problem.
+And if you’re an impulse shopper like me, this can be a huge problem.

 Ruining Your Credit

-It's also very easy to ruin a credit that you've spent some time building up.
+It’s also very easy to ruin a credit score that you’ve spent some time building up.
 When you miss a payment or when someone pulls your credit, it will decrease and harm you in the future.
-If you're a college student without a stable hourly job, this can really hurt you.
+If you’re a college student without a stable hourly job, this can hurt you.

 Inactivity